lyrebird-voice-changer/lyrebird/README.md

 volume_boost = "2"
 ```

+## Packaging

+  * Packaging for Debian is handled in a (separate repo)[https://github.com/lyrebird-voice-changer/lyrebird-deb].

 ## Developers

 Lyrebird was created by [megabytesofrem](https://github.com/megabytesofrem) in 2020, and is now maintained by [Harry Stanton](https://github.com/harrego).